AtikoSpeed/2n-tech-case/README.md

-# Financial Management Dashboard - 2N Tech Case Study
+# Financial Management Dashboard

 ## Overview

-This project is a financial management dashboard created as a take-home test for 2N Tech.
+This project is a financial management dashboard created as an example.
 It demonstrates modern web development practices using Next.js, React, and various UI components.

 ## Features